LG533-7-AU: EXPERIMENTAL DESIGN AND ANALYSIS

 Learning & Teaching Methods

 The module consists of 10x2hr lectures, which students have to attend.
-In addition, 10x2hrs supervised group work sessions will be offered, which students are encouraged to attend to coordinate their work with others and to gain further practice in using the statistics package SPSS.
+In addition, 10x2hrs supervised group work sessions will be offered, which students are encouraged to attend to coordinate their work with others and to gain further practice in using the statistics package R.

 100 per cent Coursework Mark